How I Invest: A look inside a CFPs Portfolio

 Life is meant to be experienced.

 I say everything!
 Or at least it should.
-Money is a vehicle to those experiences and the time to enjoy those moments.
+Money is a vehicle for those experiences and the time to enjoy those moments.
 The more money you have, the more experiences you can afford to have with your family and friends.
 You can give more to the causes you care about.
 The more peace of mind you can have.

 I wanted to create a company that focused on that outcome, not just dollar figures.

 In the many years I have spent in the financial industry I have seen that most financial companies only focus on the bottom line.
-They priorities their shareholders’ value.
+They prioritize their shareholders’ value.
 This means that the decisions made about the company are not necessarily about how to add more value to the client.
 They are often about how to improve the share price.
 A good share price is nice but it comes at the expense of the client, and the employees of the company.

 So why is Bonfire Financial different?

-We created Bonfire Financial as a fee only registered investment advisory firm (RIA) so that we could be true fiduciaries to our clients.
-Further, all of our advisors are CERTIFIED FINANCIAL PLANNERs™ As such, we must do what’s in the best interest of our clients at all times.
-In effect, putting our client first, which is where we think they should be.
+We created Bonfire Financial as a fee-only registered investment advisory firm (RIA) so that we could be true fiduciaries to our clients.
+We are based in beautiful Colorado Springs, but serve clients throughout the US.
+All of our advisors are CERTIFIED FINANCIAL PLANNERs™ As such, we must do what’s in the best interest of our clients at all times.
+In effect, putting our clients first, which is where we think they should be.
 We have a belief that if we add more value to our clients than anyone else, not only will they be happy, the company will thrive.

-So, as a constant reminder of these philosophies we came up with a name that reminds us to focus on the client’s outcome everyday so that hopefully soon we will all be sitting around the fire celebrating!
+So, as a constant reminder of these philosophies, we came up with a name that reminds us to focus on the client’s outcome every day so that hopefully soon we will all be sitting around the fire celebrating!

 All the best,